 Navy engineers work for the navy in a variety of engineering positions including civil, mechanical, marine, and ocean engineering.
-Civil engineers can expect a median annual salary of about $82,000, while marine engineers and naval architects can expect about $93,000.
-Both are predicted to see job growth faster than the market.
+Civil engineers can expect a median annual salary of about $87,000, while marine engineers and naval architects can expect about $93,000.
+Both are predicted to see good job growth.

 Navy engineers are primarily enlisted U.S. Navy personnel; however, some may be civilians contracted for work with the U.S. Navy.
 These engineers primarily work in civil, mechanical, electrical, marine, and ocean engineering, as well as naval architecture.
 They typically have bachelor's degrees; some civil engineers also earn professional licensure, which requires a combination of education, work experience and testing.